(syllabus and calendar)

 Reference of type superclass to subclass object

-The superclass X does not know about Y's instance variable b.
+The superclass X does not know about Y's field (instance variable) b.
 However, a subclass can assign a reference of its superclass.
 In other words, a superclass reference can refer to a subclass object.
 Can a subclass reference refer to a superclass object?
 No. Is this similar to the implicit cast of a primitive to a widening type?

 The following program has a subclass that passes an object of its type to the superclass constructor.
 This supports basic code reuse.
 Insofar as the subclass extends the superclass, the subclass is of the type of the superclass.
+(A BrainSurgeon is also a Doctor is also a Person.)
 Is there a relationship between lines 64 and 22?

 Info for t1: